dimforge/rustsim.org/website/blog/2020-03-23-using-simd-aosoa-with-nalgebra.md

 able to group consecutive vector entries for each component, and use SIMD instructions to perform the 2, 4, 8, or even 16 additions at a time instead of a single one.

-### Pros of SoA
+#### Pros of SoA
 - Extremely fast.

-### Cons of SoA
+#### Cons of SoA
 - Algorithms need to be explicitly designed with SoA in mind to be efficient.
 - Manipulating vectors individually is more difficult and can be less efficient than AoS.
-- It is more difficult to think in term of SoA than in term of AoS.
+- It is more difficult to think in terms of SoA than in terms of AoS.

-## Array-of-Structs-of-Arrays (AoSoA)
+### Array-of-Structures-of-Arrays (AoSoA)
-Alright, on the one hand we have AoS which is very convenient for accessing vectors individually but not very efficient for processing lots of vectors simultaneously.
-And on the other hand we have SoA which is extremely efficient for processing lots of vectors simultaneously, but makes is sometimes pretty inconvenient to access them individually.

-Here comes Array-of-Structs-of-Arrays (AoSoA): a combination of AoS and SoA which is still much more efficient than AoS while making the manipulation of individual vectors more efficient and sometimes more convenient.
+Now let's combine both SoA and AoS to obtain: Array-of-Structures-of-Arrays (AoSoA).
 The idea is to first define a _wide_ 3D vector, i.e., we pack several vectors into a single struct:

 ```rust
 struct WideVector3 {